Nursing and Midwifery Council Case Law

 Applying Proper Fact-Finding Methodology:

 In Khan v General Medical Council (Rev 1) [2021] EWHC 374 (Admin) the High Court set aside findings of a tribunal, holding that the tribunal had not applied the proper fact-finding methodology to the case.
+The tribunal had approached the credibility of witnesses for the GMC that was improper.
 (March 2021)

 Nurses Must Self-Report Overseas Regulators’ Decisions: